 How do you not let these people affect you?
 What do you do if you feel like you are too weak to just ignore them?
 I have offered some of this advice to my clients that were in the same situation.
 It is never easy.
 Learning the tools you need to lessen their impact on you will help you.

 Resources are powerful tools to help you deal with life's stressors.
 Here are a few of my favorites.

 • Loving What Is by Byron Katie.
-This is a book, also available on audible from Amazon, takes a whole new approach to dealing with people.
-It is enlightening and will change how you deal with thing – if you allow it to.
+This is a book, also available on audible from Amazon, which takes a whole new approach to dealing with people.
+It is enlightening and will change how you deal with things – if you allow it to.

 • Hypnotherapy.
 There is nothing better than lessening the “charge” something has on you.
 Hypnotherapy can help you develop disconnections to the things that irritate you the most.
 It can also address why you are choosing to surround yourself with people that hurt you or ways to cope with toxic people that you have to be around.